RAVIGANESHMBHAT/react-hooks-tutorial/README.md

 ### Using an object as a state variable in useState hook

 #### In clas component, the this.state merges the attributes.
 Only the modified attribute will be updated and all other attributes in the object would be stayed unchanged.
 But in useState hook, only the passed attribute in setState() will be changed and other attributes will be lost.
 So, use spread operator to pass all the remaining attributes into setState method.

+## useEffect hook

+#### It is a close replacement (in Functional components) for the class component lifecycle methods such as componentDidMount, componentDidUpdate and componentWillUnmount